You cannot use the top pellet rifle for deer hunting when you are planning to hunt rabbits and vice versa so it all depends on identifying your needs.

 This rifle that costs less than $150 is a caliber .177 and it can do 1200 feet per second using PBA.
 For its power, it can also be used in hunting large preys but since this is a GAMO pellet rifle, it is often recommended for smaller prey for best result.

 For this package, there is a 4×32 scope with 1-piece mount that comes with it for free plus a year limited warranty from Gamo.
 This pellet rifle weighs 7 pounds and with synthetic stock ND52 noise dampener, the noise of firing this rifle had been reduced to 52%.
-With less noise, this is now one of the best pellet rifles for hunting that you can use at home or in your backyard garden without causing panic.
+With less noise, this is now one of the highest rated pellet rifles for hunting that you can use at home or in your backyard garden without causing panic.

 If you are joining a hunting party that aims to bag some varmints and coyotes, a powerful RWS .22 Pellet Model 54 Combo Rifle is what you need.
 This is the best pellet rifle for hunting that I can recommend if you have a budget for this kind of hunting games.